Aiym Meirzhanova: Senior

 Meirzhanova became age-eligible for senior international competitions in 2024.
 At the 2024 Bosphorus Cup in Istanbul, she won the all-around silver medal.
 Then in the event finals, she won a gold medal with the hoop and silver medals with the clubs and ribbon.

 Meirzhanova competed at her first World Cup event at the 2025 Sofia World Cup and finished 16th in the all-around.
 Then at the stage in Tashkent, she finished eighth in the all-around.
 She advanced into the ball and ribbon finals, finishing fifth and seventh, respectively.
 She finished fifth in the all-around at the 2025 Asian Championships and won a silver medal in the team event.
 She finished fourth in hoop, ball, and ribbon event finals.
 In the clubs final, she won the bronze medal behind Takhmina Ikromova and Reina Matsusaka.
 She then won the all-around title at the Kazakhstan national championships.

+She was selected to represent Kazakhstan alongside Aibota Yertaikyzy at the 2025 World Championships, in Rio de Janeiro, Brazil.
+They took 13th place in the team competition together with the senior group.
+She finished in 25th place in all-around qualifications.

+In March 2026, she competed at Aphrodite Cup in Greece and took 6th place in all-around.
+She took 5th place in hoop final and won bronze medal in ribbon.